Wopslang/Wops/doc/grammar.md

 |/|integer, float|
 |%|integer|

 If you divide by zero(A/0 or A%0, A:expression), interpreter will emit the error.
+Also, ***If you divide with integers, the result will be integer, too.***

 ### Conversion